MGTEK/win32_en-us_vs/README.md

 For quite some time, the offline help files for Windows Desktop App Development are screwed up.
 For instance, if you enter *CreateFile* in the index, nothing (or merely related pages) will show up.
 If you press F1 in Visual Studio, it will usually display the online help variant.

 I noticed that I had a machine with an older documentation set that was still working properly.
 I decided to create a help manifest that you can use to download a working version of Windows Desktop App Development.
-It is older documentation set from about 2018, and includes
+It is older documentation set from about 2018, and includes help up to Windows 10 version 1709.

 ## Install Windows Desktop App Development 2018